Greenstand/Greenstand-Overview/Project-Overview/Tree-Token-Creation.md

 For example, Sarah tracks their Baobab tree once every 3 months and receives one token each time they track at 3.5 cents for an awesome tree that is challenging to keep alive.

-### Possible Solution:

-### Seed Tokens and Filler tokens

-#### Seed Token:
-An update verification of a tree that can spawn interim tokens.

-#### Filler Tokens:
-An interim token fabricated by a lapse in two seed tokens.
-Filler Tokens:
-  - Have a reduction factor of 'x' to incentivize tracking
-  - Can not be fabricated by two separate planters
-  - Can not be generated 'x' months after a Seed Token
-  - Must link to corresponding Seed Token Verification updates Number of tokens = months since last verification of that tree?

-### Value Factor
+### Value Factor (Trokens)
-An algorithm allowing one tree verification to create multiple tokens: # tokens = tree update * (Value Factor).
+An algorithm that adds a realitive value factor to individual tree captures Troken = Token * Value Factors.

 Value Factor compensates for:
   - unique environmental challenges
   - Species diversity
   - Unique Species
   - Other ecological value
+  - actual tree growth
   - Other challanges

-### Flagged tokens (dead trees, duplicates, miss matched) are removed from the system, credited to the buyers account and planters 'account payable' is debited.
+### Flagged tokens
+ Invalid trees (dead trees, duplicates, miss matched) are flagged and possibly removed from the system They can be credited to the buyers account and planters 'account payable' is debited.

+### Possible Solution to Token Ownership Issues:

+~#### Seed Tokens and Filler tokens~

+~### Seed Token:~
+~An update verification of a tree that verifies interim tokens.~

+~#### Filler Tokens:~
+~An interim token fabricated by a lapse in two seed tokens.~
+~Filler Tokens:~
+  ~- Have a reduction factor of 'x' to incentivize tracking~ ~- Can not be fabricated by two separate planters~ ~- Can not be generated 'x' months after a Seed Token~ ~- Must link to corresponding Seed Token Verification updates~ ~Number of tokens = months since last verification of that tree?~